Malacca’s Stadthuys

 About AkzoNobel

-Since 1792, we’ve been supplying the innovative paints and coatings that help to color people’s lives and protect what matters most.
+We supply the sustainable and innovative paints and coatings that our customers, communities – and the planet– are increasingly relying on.
 Our world class portfolio of brands – including Dulux, International, Sikkens and Interpon – is trusted by customers around the globe.
-We’re active in more than 150 countries and use our expertise to sustain and enhance the fabric of everyday life.
-Because we believe every surface is an opportunity.
-It’s what you’d expect from a pioneering and long-established paints company that’s dedicated to providing sustainable solutions and preserving the best of what we have today – while creating an even better tomorrow.
-Let’s paint the future together.
+We’re active in more than 150 countries and have set our sights on becoming the global industry leader.
+It’s what you’d expect from a pioneering paints company that’s committed to science-based targets and is taking genuine action to address globally relevant challenges and protect future generations.

 Fetching the data, please wait...